-IHCDA staff will first contact the regional Coordinated Entry lead to determine if other homelessness assistance funds, such as ESG grants, are available to provide this assistance.
-Once a regional Coordinated Entry lead has stated that funds are not available, IHCDA will attempt to serve eligible hotel/motel residents through IERA.
+Before providing IERA assistance, IHCDA staff will contact the regional lead entity for Coordinated Entry to determine if other homelessness assistance funds, such as ESG grants, are available to provide this assistance.

 3.1 Eligible Households

 A household must meet the eligibility criteria set forth below.
 IERA staff may request additional documentation as needed to verify that an applicant meets eligibility criteria.